 Why are two regulators working in parallel, instead of using just one, e.g. LM350, that could handle the whole current?
 The reasons are:

-- The power dissipated is rather high to be conveyed by a single TO-220 package, the TO-3 versions being very costly.
+- The power dissipated is too much for a single TO-220 package, the TO-3 versions being very costly.

 - Output power:

 into 8 Ω: >25 W

 into 16 Ω: >15 W

 @ 1 W: 0.045%